Introduction to Automated Guided Vehicles Types

 Case Studies of AGV Implementation

-AGVs have found applications in various industries, including automotive, aerospace, electronics, advanced manufacturing, power generation, iron and steel, and rail and transportation.
-Their versatility makes them suitable for both heavy-duty tasks and delicate material handling processes.
+AGVs have applications in various industries, including automotive, aerospace, electronics, advanced manufacturing, power generation, iron and steel, and rail and transportation.
+Their versatility makes them suitable for heavy-duty tasks and delicate material handling processes.

-AGV Deployment Examples
+Automated Guided Vehicle Deployment Examples

 AGV implementations include transporting raw materials to production lines, moving finished products to storage or shipping areas, and moving products through work cells as technicians assemble, repair, or maintain the merchandise.
 AGVs can also work collaboratively with human operators in shared spaces.